Transport sector accounts for almost 30% of all energy consumption globally

 This 3-day interactive classroom course with certificate, will teach delegates the fundamentals of improving safety culture using the award-winning He...

-New programme now announced.The RMF is an excellent multi-disciplinary platform that brings together oil producers, scientists, technologists, enginee...
+Programme to be announced soon.The RMF is an excellent multi-disciplinary platform that brings together oil producers, scientists, technologists, engi...

 Technical guidance publications